JeyKeu/php-facedetection/README.md

-PHP Face Detection
+PHP Faces - Face Detection Library for PHP
 ==================
+This is a fork of [php facedetection](https://github.com/mauricesvay/php-facedetection) by [Maurice Svay](https://github.com/mauricesvay)

-This class detect one face in images.
+This class can detect one face in images ATM.

 This is a pure PHP port of an existing JS code from Karthik Tharavaad.

 Requirements
 ------------